flathub/org.freedownloadmanager.Manager/README.md

 ### Browser Integration

-The native FDM app gets read from installed browsers in a special way, which doesn't work in flatpak, it's not a permissions issue but how the app itself is built, this can only be fixed by the development team from FDM
+FDM app receive data from installed browser's FDM extension via native messaging, which doesn't supported by flatpak currently.
+Flatpak doesn't let flatpak apps interact with each other directly, but can be done via portal.
+There is ongoing [native messaging implementation on flatpak](https://github.com/flatpak/xdg-desktop-portal/pull/705) so this problem can be solved.